Etsy Digital Download Pricing: How to Price Printables, Templates, and Files

 Discounts can work for bundles, seasonal templates, or older designs, but they can also train buyers to wait.
 For digital downloads, consider:

-- Launch discount for a new bundle.
+- Launch discount for a new bundle (20-25% for the first 1-2 weeks).

-- Bundle discount for related files.
+- Bundle discount for related files (buy 2+ items, save 15-20%).

-- Seasonal sale after peak demand starts.
+- Seasonal sale after peak demand starts (not before — capture full-price early buyers first).

 - No discount for evergreen bestsellers with stable conversion.